morganw-code/todo-app-challenge/README.md

 - Fork the repo and clone
 - Install all the various packages/dependencies
-- Switch to a new branch called "add-todo".
+- Switch to a new branch called "add-todo" and work on the challenge.
 If you get stuck, checkout the solution branch but please try solve yourself first
 - Once complete create a pull request with the added feature to merge with the master branch

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).